CompleteCar

 Inside, the retro-inspired design theme continues (check out the miniature first-gen Panda built into the dashboard, itself shaped after the curves of Fiat's test track on the roof of its Lingotto facility), but there's nothing old-fashioned about the Grande Panda's cabin, as all cars get 10-inch digital instrumentation.
 It's quite a pared-back system, but it works well.

-The 10.25-inch touchscreen has more to it, and you can of course use Apple CarPlay and Android Auto, but we're very glad to see chunky big physical controls for the heating and ventilation system.
-There's a wireless phone charger available as well.
+The 10.25-inch touchscreen (not fitted to the Grande Panda Pop) has more to it, and you can of course use Apple CarPlay and Android Auto, but we're very glad to see chunky big physical controls for the heating and ventilation system.
+There's a wireless phone charger as well in the La Prima model.

 Buyers will expect this level of technology, even in such an affordable car, so they are more likely to be wowed by the detail design inside the Grande Panda.
-The dashboard, for example, is made from something Fiat calls Bambox, which is 33 per cent bamboo, making it highly sustainable.
+The dashboard in the La Prima version, for example, includes something Fiat calls Bambox, which is 33 per cent bamboo, making it highly sustainable.

 It also happens to feel and look great.
 Same can be said for the rest of the interior, which is brightened up no end by bold colours and finishes, extending to unique, textured upholstery for the seats.